 Configuration Testing: Testing an application with multiple combinations of software and hardware to find out the optimal configurations

-Load Testing: Determine a system’s behaviour under both normal and anticipated peak load conditions.
+Load Testing: Determine a system’s behavior under both normal and anticipated peak load conditions.

-Performance Testing: Evaluating of the quality or capability of a product.
+Performance Testing: Evaluating the quality or capability of a product.